System Design Space

 Resolution path

-Helps analyze the full lookup chain and caching side effects on expected behavior.
+Helps analyze the full lookup chain and understand when caching accelerates the system versus when it hides stale answers.

 Availability risks